Australian Mobile Laundry Trailers

 Disinfector equipment

-Mounted on the deck of a ton 4 X 2 lorry with drop sides, the disinfector equipment consisted of two disinfecting cylinders with an oil-fired heater and a water supply mounted between the cylinders.
+This disinfector equipment was mounted on the deck of a 4 X 2 ton lorry with drop sides.
+It featured two disinfecting cylinders, each equipped with an oil-fired heater and a water supply, cleverly positioned between the cylinders.

 disinfector